 In this comic tale Raven, ever-hungry, and even more lazy, tries to find someone who can move the tides of the ocean so he can easily just pick up seafood to eat.
 When he finds The Man Who Sits on the Tides he has a hard time persuading him to change his habits, but eventually succeeds.
 From then on everyone benefits from the change.

 Sinbad & the Valley of Diamonds

 Sinbad the Sailor finds himself once again abandoned by his unwitting shipmates on a remote island.
-On this island, huge serpents and great giant birds called Rhuks lead Sinbad to discover the Valley of Diamonds.
-Sinbad is very pleased with his discovery but not so pleased about what he has to do in order to get back home.Waters Technical Rider Waters Learning Guide Book a Show
+On this island, Sinbad has to survive huge serpents and great giant birds called Rhuks.
+Sinbad climbs onto a giant Rhuk which takes him to the Valley of Diamonds.
+Sinbad is very pleased with his discovery but not so pleased about what he has to do in order to get back home.Waters of the Earth Technical Rider Waters Learning Guide Book a Show

 Click on a thumbnail below then right-click or control-click in the center of the large image and choose “Save image as” to save to your computer.
 Permission to use these copyrighted photos is for promotion of BOXTALES shows and events only.